Queen Silvia Nursing Award: Evolution

 2022: Ahead of the Swedish government's protection of the undersköterska professional title on the 1 July 2023, the Queen Silvia Nursing Award opens a category for these healthcare talents in Sweden and Finland.

-2024: Swedish municipalities are invited to nominate a nurse or undersköterska responsible for executed projects in elderly- and/or dementia-care to highlight and inspire initiatives in the country.
+2024: Swedish municipalities are invited to nominate a nurse or undersköterska responsible for executed projects in elderly- and/or cognitive-care to highlight and inspire initiatives in the country.

+2025: Finnish wellbeing service counties are invited to nominate a nurse or lähihoitaja responsible for executed projects in elderly - and/or cognitive-care to highlight and inspire initiatives in the country.

+2025: The Queen Silvia Nursing Award closes.